fcboucher/BBMV/Tutorial-BBMV.md

 ```
 *BBM_x* should be the model with the lowest AICc since this is the model we used for simulating the data.
 However, since we have a rather small dataset (20 tips) and since *BBM+V* is highly stochastic it might not always be the case.
 If you're not convinced, try running an example with 100 tips instead of 20.

 The *BBMV* package has a function for plotting what we call the 'adaptive landscape' estimated by the model.
-The adaptive landscape is defined as the stationary distribution of the *BBM+V*, which is directly related to the evolutionary potential as follows: AL(x)=-exp(V'(x)).
-Here, we again need to specify the number of points used to discretize the trait interval but this is just for plotting purposes.
+The adaptive landscape is defined as the stationary distribution of the *BBM+V* process, which is directly related to the evolutionary potential as follows: AL(x)=-exp(V'(x)).
+Here, we again need to specify the number of points used to discretize the trait interval but this is just for plotting purposes:
 ```r
 plot.landscape.BBMV(model=BBM_x,Npts=100)
 ```